 - Above (top): Light/ sky blue fitted bridesmaid dresses with asymmetric flared hem, and accessorized with light denim blue scarf | Flared bottom navy blue chief bridesmaid dresses with matching navy blue scarves

 - Above (bottom): Grecian-style one-shoulder eggplant coloured bridesmaid dresses | Tangerine coloured one-shoulder chief bridesmaid dresses (same dress style as the other girls)

 4. Short Bridesmaid Dresses Trend

-- Above (left): Knee-length plu coloured assymetric hem high-low bridesmaid dresses in flowered jacquard material, with matching pink flower bouquests.
+- Above (left): Knee-length plum coloured asymmetric hem high-low bridesmaid dresses in flowered jacquard material, with matching pink flower bouquets.

-- Above (bottom right): Shimmering sequined black bridesmaid dresses accesorized with orange flower hair pins
+- Above (bottom right): Shimmering sequined black bridesmaid dresses accessorized with orange flower hairpins

 - Everything About Bridesmaid Duties and Responsibilities (Checklist)

 - How to Make Your Chief Bridesmaid Dress Different and Stand Out

 - Latest Short Gown Styles for Weddings and Occasion

 5. Two-Piece (Skirt and Blouse) Bridesmaid Dress Trend